 - Where is my mood on this self-assessment tool (pictured right)?

-- What is one small thing I can do to keep my spirits up, recharge or move toward the green color?
+- What is one small thing I can do to keep my spirits up, recharge or move toward the green colour?

 Graphic adapted from Road to Mental Readiness, Canadian Armed Forces © October 2017 Drs.
 Kerri Ritchie & Caroline Gérin-Lajoie, The Ottawa Hospital